Google CEO Says He Leads 'Without Political Bias' In Congressional Testimony

 Last month, as NPR has reported, several Google employees went public with their opposition to the tech giant's plan — code-named Dragonfly — to build a search engine adjusted to China's censorship demands, blocking certain websites and search terms as determined by the Chinese government.

 This would have marked a return of a censored version of Google to China, which the company exited in 2010 after tensions with Beijing and a backlash in the United States.
-Google has said the censored search product, first revealed by the website The Intercept in August, was not planned for imminent release.
+Google has said the censored search product, first revealed by the website The Intercept in August, was not planned for immediate release.

-Google has also recently decided not to renew its so-called Project Maven contract with the Pentagon, following protests from employees concerned that their artificial intelligence could be used for drone strikes.
+Google has also recently decided to not renew its so-called Project Maven contract with the Pentagon, following protests from employees concerned that the company's artificial intelligence could be used for drone strikes.

 As The New York Times has reported: "About 4,000 Google employees signed a petition demanding 'a clear policy stating that neither Google nor its contractors will ever build warfare technology.'
 A handful of employees also resigned in protest."
 This was in contrast to wide-reaching military work done by Google's peers such as Amazon and Microsoft.

-Google has also decided not to bid for a $10 billion cloud-computing contract with the Defense Department, saying Google didn't qualify for part of the work but also because the company "couldn't be assured" that the project would align with its corporate values for artificial-intelligence work.
+Google has also decided not to bid for a $10 billion cloud-computing contract with the Defense Department, citing as reasons the Google didn't qualify for part of the work and that the company "couldn't be assured" that the project would align with its corporate values for artificial-intelligence work.